ZoneMinder/zmNinja/docs/guides/FAQ.rst

   - If you are NOT using authentication at all in ZM, that is ``OPT_USE_AUTH`` is disabled, then make sure you also disable authentication in zmNinja, otherwise it will keep waiting for auth keys.
   - I don't quite know why, but on some devices, connection issues are caused because ZoneMinder's CSRF code causes issues.
 See `this <https://forums.zoneminder.com/viewtopic.php?f=33&p=115422#p115422>`__ thread, for example.
 In this case, try turning off CSRF checks by going to  ``ZM->Options->System`` and disable "Enable CSRF magic".
 You will then have to delete zmNinja's API cache (``Menu->Clear API Cache``) and restart the app.

 -  Disable server redirects like 302 and then try if using the mobile app
 -  To make sure there are no connection issues, launch your **phone browser** and try to reach ZoneMinder.
-If that doesn't work, neither with zmNinja.
+If that doesn't work, neither will zmNinja.
 Many users try to access ZoneMinder from a desktop browser and/or on the same server it is running and forget the phone is a different device!
 -  Some phones need the SSL certificate installed in the device
 -  Specific SSL settings can cause issues with Android or iOS
--  Don't use funky/special characters in passwords - try changing it to a complex password without funky characters and try
+-  Don't use funky/special characters in passwords - try changing it to a complex password without funky characters and try again
 -  Use the wizard - I've seen many examples of typos when the user thinks they don't have a typo
 -  If you are using basic authentication, make sure your credentials are